laravel/docs/configuration.md

 In this example, 'local' is the name of the environment and 'your-machine-name' is the hostname of your server.
 On Linux and Mac, you may determine your hostname using the `hostname` terminal command.

-You may also pass a `Closure` to the `detectEnvironment` method, allowing you to implement your own environment detection:
+If you need more flexible environment detection, you may pass a `Closure` to the `detectEnvironment` method, allowing you to implement environment detection however you wish:

 	$env = $app->detectEnvironment(function()
 	{